top of page

 C: Owns the trademark (tm) to Boobs and Tattoos and is not available for re-use.

-Q: Will my insurance cover medical 3D areola tattooing?
+Q: Will my insurance cover medical 3D areola pigmentation?

 A: Coverage varies by insurance provider and plan.
-HMO typically works with in-network providers only, however Cigna approved a one-time in-network contract for the client because they did not have an in-network provider available.
-When this happens this one time acceptence is possible.
+HMO typically works with in-network providers only, however a one-time in-network contract may be available.
 This would be a question to ask your insurance agent when you contact them to confirm your eligibility and requirements.

 There is a thing called " The Breast Cancer Act " which explains your rights as the patient when it comes to breast cancer and paramedical tattooing.
 You can read more about this here.

-Q: Will my insurance cover scar coverup artwork tattooing?
+Q: Will my insurance pay for scar coverup artwork tattooing?

 A: Unfortunately no. Insurance companies do not consider artwork over scars paramedical tattooing, therefore does not qualify for reimbursement.
 If you are adding areolas to your artwork, then this would be considered areola tattooing and fall under their guidelines, but only that part of the tattoo would be reimbursable.
 Even peek a boo areolas would qualify.